Dog Bite Injury: Which Breed Has The Most Aggressive Bite?

 10. Siberian Husky

 The Siberian Husky is a “working” class dog that ranges from around 35 to 79 pounds on average, according to the AKC.
 Huskies tend to be territorial and protective of their owners and can be particularly protective over children in a family.
 Siberian Huskies are highly intelligent and can be quite stubborn, as well as being high energy dogs.
-If not kept mentally stimulated, as well as physically exercised properly, Huskies can easily turn to rough play, which can result in injuries.
+If not kept mentally stimulated, as well as physically exercised properly, Huskies can easily turn to rough play, which can result in a dog bite injury.

 Siberian Husky Temperament Test Results*